 Should you allow your child to handle a seam ripper?

-Ans.
-You should not allow the sharp surgical seam ripper ones near your kids unless they know exactly how to use it.
+You should not allow the sharp surgical seam ripper ones near your kids unless they know exactly how to use them.
 Seam rappers can be generally used by children over the age of 10 but still keep an eye on them.

 How much does a seam ripper cost?